 Please contact the team for more information or for help with finding the right units for you.

-To check whether a qualification unit is eligible for ESFA funding, you will need to check The Hub.
+To check whether a qualification unit is eligible for ESFA funding, you can use ESFA's 'Find a Learning Aim' tool.

 Qualification and Unit Reviews

 Open Awards reviews its qualifications and units through a validity process.